-- 1.1.1 This standard states Approval requirements for combustible gas detection instruments. - 1.1.2 Approval criteria may include, but are not limited to, performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a follow-up program.
+- 1.1.1 This standard states testing and certification requirements for flammable gas detection instruments. - 1.1.2 Testing and certification criteria may include performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a surveillance program.